-- If a battery terminal has been disconnected and reconnected and then the vehicle has not been driven for a certain amount of time - If the shift lever is in R - If VSC is disabled (only the pre-collision warning function will be operational) - If the PCS (Pre-Collision System) warning light is flashing or illuminated
+- If a battery terminal has been disconnected and reconnected and then the vehicle has not been driven for a certain amount of time - If the shift lever is in R - If VSC is disabled (only the pre-collision warning function will be operational)

-Pedestrian detection function\2
+Pedestrian detection function2

 The pre-collision system detects pedestrians based on the size, profile, and motion of a detected object.
-However, a pedestrian may not be detected depending on the surrounding brightness and the motion, posture, and angle of the detected object, preventing the system from operating properly. ( $\rightarrow$ P. 271)
+However, a pedestrian may not be detected depending on the surrounding brightness and the motion, posture, and angle of the detected object, preventing the system from operating properly. (\rightarrow P. 277)

-\2: For countries/areas specified as Region B (→P. 261), the pedestrian detection function may not be available.
+2: For countries/areas specified as Region B (→P. 267), the pedestrian detection function may not be available.